-The shipping industry is very international in character, particularly in terms of ownership and country of registry.
+The shipping industry is very international in character, particularly in ownership and country of registry.
 The ownership of ships is extensive.
 While a vessel may be owned by a Greek family or a Japanese corporation, it may be flagged under another nationality.
 There are two types of registers, national registers, and open registers, which are often labeled as flags of convenience.
-Using open registers (flags of convenience) allow ship owners to obtain lower registration fees, lower operating costs, and fewer restrictions while meeting standards acceptable to shipping markets.
+Open registers (flags of convenience) allow ship owners to obtain lower registration fees, lower operating costs, and fewer restrictions while meeting standards acceptable to shipping markets.
 The maritime industry is now more deregulated than before because of technical changes, mainly containerization and open registry ships operating under fiscal shelters.
 As of 2021, about 72% of the global tonnage was registered under a flag of convenience, with Panama and Liberia being the most prevalent.
 The maritime shipping industry offers two major types of services:

 - Charter services (also known as Tramp).
-In this form of service, an ocean carrier rents a ship to a cargo owner for a specific purpose, commonly between a particular port of origin and destination.
+In this service, an ocean carrier rents a ship to a cargo owner for a specific purpose, commonly between a particular port of origin and destination.
 This type of shipping service is notably used in the case of bulk cargo, such as petroleum, iron ore, grain, or coal, often requiring specialized cargo ships that become the load unit (the entire contents of the ship are usually traded).

 - Liner shipping services.
 Involves a regularly scheduled shipping service, often calling several ports along an inter-range route.
 The emergence of post-Panamax containerships has favored the setting of inter-range services since the maritime landbridge of Panama was no longer accessible to ship class until its expansion in 2016.
-To ensure schedule reliability, which rarely exceeds 50%, frequency, and a specific level of service (in terms of port calls), many ships can be allocated to a single route, which can take different configurations.
+To ensure schedule reliability, which rarely exceeds 50%, frequency, and a specific level of service (in terms of port calls), many ships can be allocated to a single route, taking different configurations.
 For instance, eight vessels must be allocated for an inter-range service between Europe and Pacific Asia and about five vessels for trans-Atlantic service to ensure a weekly port call.
-These maritime shipping services are available to any cargo owner, implying that the cargo being carried on any given ship belongs to different corporate interests.
+These maritime shipping services are available to any cargo owner, implying that the cargo carried on any given ship belongs to different corporate interests.
 A growing share of liner services is containerized.

 b.
 From conferences to alliances

-The 20 largest carriers controlled 26% of the world slot capacity in 1980, 42% in 1992, 58% in 2003, 81% in 2013 and 90% in 2022.
+The 20 largest carriers controlled 26% of the world slot capacity in 1980, 42% in 1992, 58% in 2003, 81% in 2013, and 90% in 2022.
 The concentration level is causing concerns among various national regulatory bodies that see such developments as potentially unfair competitive practices.
 For instance, in 2013, a large alliance dubbed P3 was being planned between the world’s three largest carriers, Maersk, MSC, and CMA CGM, to help mitigate overcapacity along several major trade routes, particularly between Asia and Europe.
-However, in 2014 the Chinese government rejected the alliance with the rationale that it was creating an undue concentration level and the possibility of unfair competition with its state-owned carriers.
+However, in 2014 the Chinese government rejected the alliance because it created an undue concentration level and the possibility of unfair competition with its state-owned carriers.
 Therefore, Maersk and MSC decided to form a smaller alliance called 2M that began operations in 2015.
 Further, CMA CGM, China Shipping Container Lines, and United Arab Shipping Company (UASC) formed their alliance called Ocean Three, which became the Ocean Alliance in 2017 when COSCO joined.
-As of 2022, three major alliances (2M, Ocean Alliance, and The Alliance) controlled 83% of the total container shipping capacity.
+As of 2022, three major alliances (2M, Ocean Alliance, and The Alliance) controlled 83% of container shipping capacity.
 With the capacity shortages and rate increases related to demand surges following the Covid-19 pandemic, alliances were subject to additional scrutiny from regulating agencies such as the Federal Maritime Commission (United States) and the Directorate-General for Competition (European Union).

 c.
 Shipping network configuration